The Social and Cultural Impacts of Hosting the Olympic Games

 The International Olympic Committee (IOC) once courted cities, but then cities began to court the commission in order to host the games in a complex bidding process.
 Although hosting the games comes with a certain amount of risk — after all, spending exorbitantly on a short-lived event is a questionable long-term strategy — the possible cultural and economic showcase often seems to outweigh any financial risk involved.
 Legacy building appears to supersede profitmaking in many scenarios.

 More recently, however, the IOC has struggled to find candidates to host the games.
-For example, Poland, Ukraine, and Sweden originally bid to host the Winter 2022 Games but cancelled, citing either lack of local support to host the games or the high costs involved.
+For example, Poland, Ukraine, and Sweden originally bid to host the Winter 2022 Games but canceled, citing either lack of local support to host the games or the high costs involved.
 It’s predicted that the Games will downsize after the Summer Olympics in Rio de Janeiro.

 Hosting the Olympic Games comes with a gigantic price tag for infrastructure, security, and more — and it is not guaranteed that hosting the Games will come with a profit.
 Scholars continue to refine their theories on how to analyze the benefits before, during, and after the games.
-Many politicians are quick to point out the economic benefits that will flow to the city, but economic impact is difficult to measure concerning the Olympic Games.
+Many politicians are quick to point out the economic benefits that will flow to the city, but the economic impact is difficult to measure concerning the Olympic Games.

 The impact can last for a long period after the Games, and those impacts can be observed in many different indirect forms.
 There are many intangible considerations to make as well, such as a stronger city brand and an improved volunteer base.